 Why you should care

-Every mother transmits a second genetic legacy to her children and her children’s children, via mitochondrial DNA.
-Locked within it may be the key to destructive disease or a chance to alter future generations.
+Every mother transmits a second genetic legacy to her children…and within it may be the a chance to alter future generations.

 You know what DNA is.
 You’ve heard of 23andMe.
 You’re following news about the human genome, and you’ve come to understand how its sequence of nucleotide bases writes the playbook for our lives.
 But surprise!
 Did you know that we have not just one but two genomes within each of our cells?